Zawaddie/Web-Application-Security-Assessment/README.md

 Due to the nature of the black-box testing approach, the assessment was conducted with no prior knowledge of the internal architecture, configurations, or specifics of the target environment.
 As a result, certain internal controls and security measures that may be in place were not directly assessed.
 Additionally, the scope did not extend to testing any mobile application that may be associated with the web platform.

 ## Objectives
-The primary objectives of this penetration test were:
+The primary objectives of this penetration test was to:
 1. To identify and exploit potential vulnerabilities within the web application layer.
 2. To evaluate the effectiveness of existing security controls in mitigating potential threats.
 3. To assess the risk of unauthorized access, data exposure, or other security breaches.